aku019/Chat-App-Backend/README.md

 ## Learning Outcomes

 - Web Sockets
-- Graphql
+- API's in Graphql
-- Pub Sub
+- Pub Sub with Graphql
 - Material UI
+- Appolo client

 P.S.
 This was deployed on Heroku, before they started to charge for it.
 The link that doesnt work anymore - [Link](https://sayandchat.herokuapp.com/)